Student dies from stray bullet on way to school in Brazil

 RIO DE JANEIRO — An 18-year-old student was killed Friday in Rio de Janeiro, hit by a stray bullet on his way to school, the latest victim of the city’s violence.

-The stray bullet reportedly came from a shooting in the nearby Morro do Borel slug, in the north of the city.
-The bullet hit Alvares in the torso while he was waiting for the bus that would take him to school.
+The stray bullet reportedly came from a shooting in the nearby Morro do Borel slum, in the north of the city.
+The bullet hit Gabriel Ferreira Alves in the torso while he was waiting for the bus that would take him to school.

 The military police said in a statement that members of a local police unit were shot at by criminals but the officers did not shoot back.
 Some residents, however, told The Associated Press there was an exchange of gunfire between criminals and the police.